Commercial–Broadway station

 Commercial–Broadway (formerly two separate stations, Broadway and Commercial Drive) is a rapid transit station complex in Metro Vancouver's SkyTrain system in Vancouver, British Columbia, Canada.
 It serves an elevated portion of the Expo Line and a below-grade portion of the Millennium Line.
 It is a major transit hub, with the third-highest number of boardings of any SkyTrain station, and a terminus of the region's busiest bus route, the 99 B-Line.

-The station was formed by the merging on the previously separate Broadway and Commercial Drive stations in 2009.
+The station was formed by merging the previously separate Broadway and Commercial Drive stations in 2009.
 In February 2019, a third platform was opened in the Broadway segment of the station to increase capacity for Waterfront station–bound Expo Line service in anticipation of increased station traffic resulting from various initiatives, including the opening of the Evergreen extension on the Millennium Line.

 Location

 Commercial–Broadway station is located just east of the intersection of East Broadway and Commercial Drive in East Vancouver, on the outskirts of Vancouver's Little Italy district.
 The Expo Line platform is elevated over East Broadway, while the Millennium Line platform is located below street level within the Grandview Cut south of Grandview Highway North.
 The two sections are connected via a pedestrian overpass that crosses East Broadway.